christo/loquacious/README.md

 While there are several design choices that are tuned for something like the fortune teller character, systems and configuration are expected to work the same for a very different character scenario.
 At the moment animals or cartoon characters cannot produce lipsync video.

 ## Design Principles

 It is hoped that this system can operate without a traditional human-operated media production toolchain or pipeline.
 So far all media assets are driven by code and AI prompts.
 Adding video production, illustration or any other kind of media editing may offer quality benefits or potential time or money savings.
 Nevertheless, exclusively constraining all human development-time input to text from a keyboard makes for an interesting exploration and at the moment is adopted as a defining feature of this research project.

+Non-verbal portrait animation is apparently achievable by using reference video.
+This would violate the above design constraint.
+Maybe this video could be captured from user input - maybe even system-operator user input?
+Starting to feel like a stunt.

 ## Character Portrait